Trust Stack for Mental Health AI: A Survey of Calibration across Human, Interaction, and AI Layers

 \section{Literature for ``Human-oriented'' Trust}

-Human-oriented trust captures how users perceive, form, and adjust trust toward AI systems and receive health services.
-Prior work operationalizes this layer along three complementary dimensions: what trust is (how it is conceptualized and measured), who trusts (user characteristics that shape trust judgments), and how trust is formed through perceived system cues.
-The literature primarily relies on subjective measures such as Likert-scale questionnaires, supplemented by interviews, stated-preference tasks, and behavioral monitoring. ~\autoref{tab:literature_human} summarizes the frequent evaluation approaches and representative studies in this layer.
+Human-oriented trust captures how users perceive, form, and adjust trust toward AI that provides mental health support.
+Prior work operationalizes this layer along three complementary dimensions: what trust is, who trusts, and how trust is formed through perceived system cues.
+The literature primarily relies on subjective measures such as Likert-scale questionnaires, supplemented by interviews, stated-preference tasks, and behavioral monitoring. \autoref{tab:literature_human} summarizes the frequent evaluation approaches and representative studies in this layer.